-With antiviral and antibacterial compounds in these powerful seeds, a few drops of this tincture makes for an excellent immune system booster, in addition to the various antioxidants found in this beverage.
+With antiviral and antibacterial compounds in powerful Anise Seeds, this tea makes for an excellent immune system booster, in addition to the various antioxidants it naturally contains.

 Treats Respiratory Ailments

-Functioning as an expectorant and an anti-inflammatory agent, this tincture can soothe any irritation in the respiratory tracts, ease your need to cough and soothe sore throats, while also neutralizing the underlying infection or pathogen causing the symptoms.
+Functioning as an expectorant and an anti-inflammatory agent, Anise Seed Tea can soothe any irritation in the respiratory tract, ease your need to cough and soothe sore throat, while also neutralizing the underlying infection or pathogen causing the symptoms.

 Aids in Lactation

-Although using any herbal remedy during pregnancy or breastfeeding should be done carefully, there is good evidence that anise can increase milk production and lactation
+Although using any herbal remedy during pregnancy or breastfeeding should be done carefully and as advised by your health practicioner, there is good evidence that Anise Seed can increase milk production and lactation.

-There is a lot of anecdotal evidence that anise tincture can help to stimulate the appetite, helping people who are recovering from surgery or illness, as well as those suffering from an eating disorder.
+There is a lot of anecdotal evidence that Anise Seed Tea can help stimulate appetite, helping people who are recovering from surgery or illness, as well as those suffering from an eating disorder.

 Maintains Hormonal Balance